-- It’s also language with a clear audio-visual vocation and allows including both audio and video at a native level.
+- It’s also a language with a clear audio-visual vocation and allows including both audio and video at a native level.
 It stands up for showing and including multimedia content.

 - It’s a very good option for limited budgets because it’s cheaper than other native alternatives.
-Likewise, a HTML5 version entails significant savings when getting our business or mobile game started by developing a beta version and is a clever way to see if it works and if there is a market for it.
-Games as Candy Crush and the like (puzzle solving) can be created with this technology and be redeveloped as native apps later on.
+Likewise, an HTML5 version entails significant savings when getting our business or mobile game started by developing a beta version and is a clever way to see if it works and if there is a market for it.
+Games like Candy Crush and the like (puzzle solving) can be created with this technology and be redeveloped as native apps later on.

 - HTML allows you to programme apps in beta.
 And last but not least, HTML5 is an open-source kind of language: i.e. anyone can modify, improve, expand or implement new services on already developed applications.